tdwg/rs.tdwg.org/process/page_build_scripts/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This class can represent any level of organisational unit, incorporating institutions (e.g. a museum), higher units (e.g. a university to which a museum belongs) and more detailed structures (e.g the departments and divisions within a museum).
 It can be used to arrange these different units at different levels into a hierarchical structure.
 This class combines aspects of both class org:Organization (<a href="https://www.w3.org/TR/2014/REC-vocab-org-20140116/#org:Organization">https://www.w3.org/TR/2014/REC-vocab-org-20140116/#org:Organization</a>) and class org:OrganizationalUnit (<a href="https://www.w3.org/TR/2014/REC-vocab-org-20140116/#org:OrganizationalUnit">https://www.w3.org/TR/2014/REC-vocab-org-20140116/#org:OrganizationalUnit</a>) from the W3C Organization Ontology ORG (<a href="https://www.w3.org/TR/2014/REC-vocab-org-20140116/#overview-of-ontology">https://www.w3.org/TR/2014/REC-vocab-org-20140116/#overview-of-ontology</a>).
-Recommended best practice is to associate a unique, persistent organizational identifier (PID) with each created organizational unit.
-This will allow an unambiguous and continual identification of the unit, as well as the creation of organizational hierarchies.
-Existing providers of PIDs for organizations are, e.g. <a href="https://grid.ac/">https://grid.ac/</a> and <a href="https://ror.org/">https://ror.org/</a>.
-The provision of organizational PIDs might be extended to intra-organizational units in the future.
-Properties of Class: Identifier can be used to add identifier information for organizational units.</td>
+Recommended best practice is to associate a unique, persistent organisational identifier (PID) with each created organisational unit.
+This will allow an unambiguous and continual identification of the unit, as well as the creation of organisational hierarchies.
+Existing providers of PIDs for organisations are, e.g. <a href="https://grid.ac/">https://grid.ac/</a> and <a href="https://ror.org/">https://ror.org/</a>.
+The provision of organisational PIDs might be extended to intra-organisational units in the future.
+Properties of Class: Identifier can be used to add identifier information for organisational units.</td>
 		</tr>
 		<tr>
 			<td>Type</td>